PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the complete prior committed function AST and confirms exact ModelIR and stats equality for both one and two simultaneous matches.

+Terminal Transpose/Dequantize sanitation is owned by the same quantization- cleanup module and keeps one index across both historical subphases.
+The first subphase recognizes a private, exclusively consumed per-tensor-quantized `Transpose->Dequantize->graph output` boundary, moves Dequantize before the Transpose through indexed input/output replacement, creates the same uniquely named intermediate tensor, updates output shape/signature, and reorders the two operators through indexed remove/insert.
+The second subphase recognizes a terminal `Dequantize->Transpose->graph output`, globally renames the private pre-Transpose tensor to the public output through the index, and removes the Transpose differentially.
+Their separate sanitation and removal counters and ordered restart are unchanged.

+The owner protects terminal-output consumers, public intermediate and quantized inputs, shared Transpose outputs, missing tensors, invalid permutations, and per-channel quantization.
+It performs historical pruning but allocates no index unless both Dequantize and Transpose are present.
+The lowerer is a thin compatibility wrapper at both established call sites.
+Extraction-time characterization compiles the complete former function AST and confirms exact ModelIR and both stats for each subphase with one and two simultaneous matches.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter